Canon T5 vs Fujifilm X100S

 |17.||Nikon Coolpix A||Y||stereo / mono||-||-||-||2.0||-||-||-|

-Both the T5 and the X100S have been discontinued, but can regularly be found used on eBay.
+Both the T5 and the X100S have been discontinued, but can regularly be found used on ebay.
 The X100S was replaced by the Fujifilm X100T, while the T5 was followed by the Canon T6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.
+Further information on the features and operation of the T5 and X100S can be found, respectively, in the Canon T5 Manual (free pdf) or the online Fujifilm X100S Manual.

 So how do things add up?
 Is the Canon T5 better than the Fujifilm X100S or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.